The Arc of Monroe can provide guardianship services to those whose families are not able to do so.

-The Arc's Guardian Advocates become a part of a person's life, listening to their needs and supporting them with important decisions in the areas of medical care, legal matters and finances.
+The Arc's Guardianship Advocates become a part of a person's life, listening to their needs and supporting them with important decisions in the areas of medical care, legal matters and finances.

 About the Guardianship Program

 Some families are able to provide this support themselves, but have to complete time-consuming and confusing legal documentation to do so.
 In addition, aging guardians find needs more difficult to meet.

 The Arc of Monroe can provide assistance with legal processes, offer full-care support, or be on standby for those that may need additional help down the road.